AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 `-p` or `--port` allows you to specify the port number for your local environment.
 The default is `5000`.

 `--debug` enters debug mode.
-Debugging is disabled by default.
 To debug in an IDE such as Visual Studio Code, add the following configuration to your `launch.json` file:

   ```json
   {